Atshayasankaran/Arrhythmia-Heartbeat-Classification-using-ECG-Signals/README.md

 patients quickly and start the treatment at the earliest possible and saves the life of patients.

-# publication
+# Publication
- I have published a paper in Elsevier based on this project.
+ I have published a paper in Elsevier journal based on this project.
 For a more detailed description about the project, please refer to the paper:

-- **P. Varalakshmi, Atshaya P. Sankaran** (2023), "An improved hybrid AI model for prediction of arrhythmia using ECG signals" Biomedical Signal Processing and Control (https://doi.org/10.1016/j.bspc.2022.104248)
+- **P. Varalakshmi, Atshaya P. Sankaran** (2023), "An improved hybrid AI model for prediction of arrhythmia using ECG signals", Biomedical Signal Processing and Control (https://doi.org/10.1016/j.bspc.2022.104248)